AWS Virtual Private Cloud (VPC)

 }

 Network ACLs allow you to define the rules for the traffic flow.
 They are defined as subnet level.
 By default configurations, you will get default inbound and outbound traffic rules for the NACL.
 Default inbound and outbound rules allow all traffic.
-For most clients, these default configurations are sufficient but, what if you want to fine-tune network ACL?

 The next security control is about using security groups.
 Security groups are tied to the Elastic Network Interface that is wrapped around your AWS resources.
-Security groups are applied to instance EC2 level itself.
+Security groups are applied to the instance EC2 level itself.
 An example of inbound security groups can be seen below:

 An Example Scenario: Hosting a Web Application